How Long Can You Keep an Employee in a “Temporary” Role….

 Unfortunately this settlement catapulted the issue of assignment length into a confusing period for companies who were large users of temporary employees.
-Based on a limited understanding of the MS settlement, many of these employers created internal policies that limited the length of time an employee could be a “temp” believing that by doing so they were minimizing their exposure to “re-classification” issues.
+Based on some common misunderstandings of what created the MS settlement, many employers created internal policies that limited the length of time an employee could be a “temp” believing that by doing so they were minimizing their exposure to “re-classification” issues.

 Even the American Staffing Association (ASA) weighed in on the issue by taking up the concerns of both the employer and their interim employees who were often negatively impacted by an arbitrary assignment ending.
 In a series of white papers, ASA challenged the employer community regarding their assignment limit policies claiming that “the length of a temporary assignment” is only one, of multiple factors, important to establishing the employee- employer status and does not in and of itself mitigate the risk of misclassification.
 They wisely noted that other components of the employee/employer relationship were, in fact, equally if not more important.